ocoretech/CTF-workbook/VulnForum.md

 ### **2. File inclusion attack**

-You can observe the credentials i used for login, and the method used here is local.
+You can observe the credentials i used for login, and the method used here is local file inclusion(LFI).
 Send the same request again and check the response.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/166bb2f0-1ef6-482a-8a87-1f75fc901161)

 You will get the same response with the method "local".
-Let's change "local" to "remote" and send the same request again.
+Let's change "local file inclusion" to "remote file inclusion"(RFI) and send the same request again.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/e1be963c-7a27-47e9-8054-41a0ab890271)

-                          Flag 1 found(File Inclusion Vulnerability)
+                          Flag 1 found with help of File inclusion vulnerability

-We found our first flag and a URL.
+You found your first flag and a URL.
 Visit this url.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/4e849a60-606d-44f0-ae8e-056ed3255b6e)

-Try to find the subdomain of this URL with help of nslookup and visit the website.
+Try to find the subdomain of this URL by startinng up nslookup (nslookup -type-any vulnforum.co.uk) and visit the website found in the results.

 ![image](https://github.com/ocoretech/Sahil-workbook/assets/67775716/cc19d407-3439-4342-9873-4eeec70ae942)